Almonds4/Almonds4/README.md

 - I'm Currently attending **Carleton University**

-- Currently on the looked to collaborate on **an upcoming Project**
+- Currently on the look out to collaborate on **an upcoming Project**

 - Feel free to reach me at **kmapkco@gmail.com**